cmbant/CAMB/docs/source/index.rst

   conda install -c conda-forge camb

 with no need for a Fortran compiler (unless you want to use custom sources/symbolic compilation features).
+Check that conda installs the latest version, if not try installing in a new clean conda environment.

 After installation the camb python module can be loaded from your scripts using "import camb".
 You can also run CAMB from the command line reading parameters from a .ini file, e.g.::